School of Mathematical and Computer Sciences

 If your intended servlet isn't compiled, say a java source file,

-you will need to compile the source using the command javac file.java
+you will need to compile the source using the command javac file.java.

-The URL required to view your servlet is http://www2.macs.hw.ac.uk:8080/$USER/file, where file is the file.class located in the `WEB-INF/classes` directory above.
+The URL required to view your servlet is http://www4.macs.hw.ac.uk:8080/$USER/file, where file is the file.class located in the `WEB-INF/classes` directory above.

-You need to create a /var/lib/tomcat/webapps/$USER/WEB-INF/web.xml
+You need to create a /opt/tomcat/webapps/$USER/WEB-INF/web.xml file

 which holds the names of all your servlets.
 You can create this file and add

-new servlet names to it by running perl /var/lib/tomcat/bin/make-web-xml.pl
+new servlet names to it by running perl /var/lib/tomcat/bin/make-web-xml.pl,

-file if it does not exist.
+This perl will create the initial web.xml file if it does not exist.
 If the file

 exists, it will prompt for the new servlet you've created and add it at the end of

-file in your WEB-INF
+the web.xml file in your WEB-INF directory.

-The URL to browse your JSP File running is http://www2.macs.hw.ac.uk:8080/$USER/file.jsp, where $USER is the same name as the directory given above.
+The URL to browse your JSP File running is http://www4.macs.hw.ac.uk:8080/$USER/file.jsp, where $USER is the same name as the directory given above.

 Using any of these you access host ssh.macs.hw.ac.uk using your MACS Linux username and password.